The Glen of Imaal Terrier is an old Irish breed. But, there are relatively few left.

 And the Glen is a brave dog indeed.

-Like all terriers, it has a lively personality, and a high chase drive around smaller animals.
+Like all terriers, it has a lively personality.
+It has a high chase drive around smaller animals.

 But it also stands out from other terriers for being unusually quiet.

-Traditionally, it was a requirement of Glens competing in field trials that they had to work silently.
-And their modern descendants have retained that trait of being slightly less vocal than other terrier breeds.
+Traditionally, Glens competing in field trials had to work silently.
+And their modern descendants have kept that trait of being slightly less vocal than other terrier breeds.